ponylang/pony-stable/doc/cli/tack-env.md

-stable-env(1) -- run a command in a stable environment
+tack-env(1) -- run a command in a tack environment
 ======================================================

 ## SYNOPSIS

-    stable env <command>
+    tack env <command>

 ## DESCRIPTION

-This command allows you to run another command with the environment needed for `ponyc` to use your stable-managed dependencies.
+This command allows you to run another command with the environment needed for `ponyc` to use your tack-managed dependencies.
 Use this command with `ponyc` to build your project.

 ## EXAMPLES

-    stable env ponyc
+    tack env ponyc